msen7437/Kubernetes-Performance-Testing/Experiments/Tools.md

 ### Locust:

-Locust is an easy to use Python load testing framework that lets us simulate a high usage on different endpoints of our cluster
+Locust is an easy to use Python load testing framework that lets us simulate a high usage on different endpoints of our cluster.[2]

+- Lets us write Python scripts for testing
+- Has a graphical User Interface
+- Monitors API Responsiveness

 ##### Installation: